 Mixtral 8x7B vs Trinity-Large-Thinking

 Mixtral 8x7B (2023) and Trinity-Large-Thinking (2026) are frontier reasoning models from MistralAI and Arcee AI.
-Mixtral 8x7B ships a 32K-token context window, while Trinity-Large-Thinking ships a 256K-token context window.
+Mixtral 8x7B ships a 32k-token context window, while Trinity-Large-Thinking ships a 256k-token context window.
 On Google-Proof Q&A, Trinity-Large-Thinking leads by 34.4 pts.
 On pricing, Mixtral 8x7B costs $0.15/1M input tokens versus $0.22/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Mixtral 8x7B is ~47% cheaper at $0.15/1M; pay for Trinity-Large-Thinking only for reasoning depth.